Arthur B. Reeve: Biography

 Born in Brooklyn, Reeve graduated from Princeton and attended New York Law School.
 He worked as an editor and journalist before acquiring fame from the first Craig Kennedy story during 1911.
 Raised in Brooklyn, he lived most of his professional life at various addresses near Long Island Sound.
 In 1932, he relocated to New Jersey (Trenton) to be nearer his alma mater, Princeton.
 He died in Trenton in 1936.

 Starting with The Exploits of Elaine (1914), Reeve began authoring screenplays.
-His movie career was the most productive during 1919-20, when his name was credited for seven movies, most of them serials, three of them featuring Harry Houdini.
+His movie career was the most productive during 1919–20, when his name was credited for seven movies, most of them serials, three of them featuring Harry Houdini.
 After that, probably because of the movie industry's migration to Hollywood and Reeve's desire to remain in the east, Reeve worked more sporadically with movies.
 He published much fiction originally in newspapers, and a variety of magazines including Boys' Life, Country Gentleman, and Everybody's Magazine.
 Eventually, he was published only in pulps such as Detective Fiction Weekly and Detective Story Magazine.
-During 1927, Reeve contracted with (with John S. Lopez) to write a series of movie scenarios for the notorious millionaire-murderer, Harry K. Thaw, on the subject of fake spiritualists.
+During 1927, Reeve contracted with John S. Lopez to write a series of movie scenarios for the notorious millionaire-murderer, Harry K. Thaw, on the subject of fake spiritualists.
 The deal resulted in a lawsuit when Thaw refused to pay.
 During late 1928, Reeve declared bankruptcy.

 During the 1930s, Reeve changed his career by becoming an anti-rackets crusader.
 He hosted a national radio program from July 1930 to March 1931, published a history of the rackets titled The Golden Age of Crime, and the emphasis of his Craig Kennedy stories completed Reeve's transition from "scientific detective" work to combatting organized crime.

 During his career, Reeve reported many celebrated crime cases for various newspapers, including the murder of William Desmond Taylor in 1922, and the trial of Lindbergh baby kidnapper, Bruno Hauptmann, who was executed in 1936.